 There are a number of benefits to linking between blog posts on your site.
 This can include things such as lower bounce rates or increased user engagement.
 But for SEO purposes we are concerned with relevance.

-The key is to interlink often (but only when relevant) and to use keyword-rich anchor texts.
+The key is to interlink your own content often (but only when relevant) and to use keyword-rich anchor texts.
 Instead of “to learn more, click here“, write “learn more about dog training“.
-A plugin that I have found extremely useful in making interlinking quicker and easier is Better Internal Link Search.
-Check it out.

 4. Poor External Linking